 There are a variety of factors that contribute to the gap.
 I’m guessing that if I asked you to make your own list it might look something like this: Continue reading →

-A colleague and I made a rookie mistake in our very first work system redesign project for a manufacturing organization.
+A colleague and I made a rookie mistake in our very first work system redesign project.

 Through a great deal of joint effort over many months, the organization had been transformed from a traditional assembly line where workers could only perform a few narrowly prescribed tasks to a high performance work system where, among other things, workers could:

 Build the entire product from beginning to end individually.

 Manage all aspects of process and product quality.

 Plan and execute their own daily and weekly production schedule.